West Ham United F.C. in European football: 2022–23 Europa Conference League

-On 3 November, West Ham became the first side to progress from the UEFA Europa Conference League group stage with a 100 per cent record as they beat FCSB 3-0 in Bucharest.
+On 3 November, West Ham became the first side to progress from the UEFA Europa Conference League group stage with a 100% record as they beat FCSB 3–0 in Bucharest.
 The game featured several Academy players and the professional debuts of Oliver Scarles, Divin Mubama, Kaelan Casey and Kamarai Simon-Swyer.
-The goals came with a brace from Pablo Fornals and an own goal by FCSB’s Joyskim Dawa who diverted Mubama’s header into his own net.
+The goals came with a brace from Pablo Fornals and an own goal by FCSB's Joyskim Dawa who diverted Mubama's header into his own net.

 Round of 16

 In the Round of 16, West Ham were drawn against Cypriot team, AEK Larnaca, the first time the club had been drawn against a team from Cyprus.
-On 9 March, West Ham won the first leg, in Larnaca by 2-0 with two goals by Michail Antonio.
-The return leg, at the London Stadium on 16 March, was won 4-0 by West Ham.
+On 9 March, West Ham won the first leg, in Larnaca by 2–0 with two goals by Michail Antonio.
+The return leg, at the London Stadium on 16 March, was won 4–0 by West Ham.
 Their goals were scored by Gianluca Scamacca, two from Jarrod Bowen and a debut professional goal from Divin Mubama.
 Larnaca player Luís Gustavo Ledes was sent-off just before half-time for a foul on Pablo Fornals.

 Quarter-finals

 The draw for the quarter-finals was announced on 17 March, with West Ham facing Belgian club KAA Gent.
+Gent, under their former guise of La Gantoise, were the opposition for West Ham's first competitive game in European football in the 1964–65 European Cup Winners' Cup.
+The draw for the semi-finals of the competition were also conducted at UEFA's headquarters in Nyon, Switzerland, with the winners of the tie drawn to play the victors of the tie between AZ Alkmaar and Anderlecht.
+The first leg, played on 13 April, in Belgium finished 1–1; West Ham scored just before half-time with a tap-in by Danny Ings from a cross by Jarrod Bowen.
+Gent equalised in the 56th with a goal from Hugo Cuypers.
+The second leg of the quarter-finals was at home in the London Stadium on 20 April; West Ham won 4–1, resulting in an aggregate score of 5–2 earning a place in the Europa Conference Semi-finals.
+Gent took the lead in the 26th minute through Hugo Cuypers with West Ham equalised in the 37th minute through Michail Antonio.
+West Ham added three goals in the second half through a Lucas Paquetá penalty, a third by Declan Rice described as "brilliant" and a second for Michail Antonio.